Stay up to date with news from us.

 Jar details: 300 grams // raw New Zealand honey // due to it being winter, your honey may arrive hard.
 If you prefer a more runny honey, we suggest leaving in the sun for a few hours, to soften // for more images, head to Instagram and use the hashtag #olmhoneyjar

-Our Xmas box for this year is a celebration of all the things we’ve achieved together in 2018.
+This is a celebration of all the things we’ve achieved together so far.
 Nestled inside is our jar of honey, our OLMH x Margi Nuttall pot & spoon, a wax food wrap made with our first OLMH Offcut Project collaborator Goodchild Studio, as well as a postcard featuring Plantgirl’s 2018 honey jar poster.
-We’ve only made a small run of ten boxes, so make sure you get in touch to reserve one, or add to your cart now.
+Boxes are customisable, so get in touch to talk about your gift.

 From the garden